ulyssesv/bflask/README.md

 **bflask database:**  RDS
 **bangular static website:** S3

+The `DATABASE_URL` environment variable is required to be set in the production environment.
+You can also set `SENTRY_DSN` for exception logging.

 Possible improvements:
 - add CloudFront to the static website
 - enable SSL on the application load balancer using Certificate Manager